 Buffered VPN – Privacy

-The good thing is that Buffered doesn’t actually store its data in Gibralter or Hungary, they store it in the Netherlands.
+The good thing is that Buffered doesn’t actually store its data in Gibraltar or Hungary, they store it in the Netherlands.

 To remove consent on sharing your data, you should: